FieldingGroup/LJscatter/README.md

 For questions regarding the publication, please contact the corresponding author:
 Prof Helen Fielding – h.h.fielding@ucl.ac.uk

-For technical questions related to the code, please contact the first author:
-Edoardo Simonetti – edoardo.simonetti.18@ucl.ac.uk
+If you have technical questions about the code, you may also reach out to Edoardo Simonetti – edoardo.simonetti.18@ucl.ac.uk